Interlaken is one of the most beautiful regions in the world. While Interlaken itself is a cute town, the region of Interlaken is beyond stunning.

-Here is another of my favorites day tours from Interlaken: a trip to the Giessbach Waterfalls.
+Here is another of my favorites day tours: a trip to the Giessbach Waterfalls.
 You can get there by car/public transportation, but the most scenic view to is to arrive by boat from Brienz.

 If you get out the boat station (Giessbach) you can either get up to Grand Hotel Giessbach via funicular and just hike 10 minutes.
 From there you have great views of the waterfalls – keep hiking so you can even walk behind the waterfalls.